hs2600/hs2600.github.io/_tutorials/2024-01-26-laravel-queues.md

 ---
 layout: post
-title:  How to use Laravel Queues step-by-step tutorial
+title:  "How to use Laravel Queues: Step-by-step Tutorial"
 date:   2024-01-26 00:00:00 -0800
 description:
 author: horacio